VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

     tls_ca_file: "/path/to/tls/root/ca"
   ```

-- `-backend.tlsCertFile` and `-backend.tlsKeyFile` allows specifying client TLS certificate, which will be passed in requests to HTTPS backends.
+- `-backend.tlsCertFile` and `-backend.tlsKeyFile` allows specifying client TLS certificate for passing in requests to HTTPS backends,
+  so these ceritifcate could be verified at the backend side (aka [mTLS](https://en.wikipedia.org/wiki/Mutual_authentication)).
   This global setting can be overridden at per-user level inside [`-auth.config`](#auth-config)
   via `tls_cert_file` and `tls_key_file` options.
 For example: